slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On charming

 <!--
-> *"If you don’t care to be liked, they can’t touch you."
--- Naval Ravikant*

 - Decisions are made based on memory.
 There are 3 routes: reflex, habits or goals.
 Influence their memories and you can influence their decisions.
 - the good reason and the real reason.
 - the best way to get someone’s attention is to stop giving them yours.